-The goals of the Lamy Center Geriatric Pharmacotherapy Fellowship are to:
+The goals of the Geriatric Pharmacotherapy Fellowship are to:

-- provide a minimum of 3,000 hours of mentored research and clinical experience by established faculty in preparation for a career in geriatric drug therapy research and academia;
+- provide a minimum of 3,000 hours of mentored research, advocacy and clinical experience by established faculty and preceptors in preparation for a career in health policy and drug therapy research, service and academia;

-Fellows undergo a highly, individualized experience guided by an initial joint evaluation with the Fellowship Director.
-A structured, formal self-evaluation and discussion with the Fellowship Director occurs at regular intervals (i.e., no less frequently than every 3 months) throughout the program.
+Fellows undergo a highly individualized experience guided by an initial joint evaluation with the Fellowship Co-Directors.
+A structured, formal self-evaluation and discussion with the Fellowship Co-Directors occurs at regular intervals (i.e., no less frequently than every 6 months) throughout the program.
 The Fellow’s progress is evaluated based on the individualized program objectives established at the beginning of the fellowship.
-Evaluation of the Fellow’s performance is based on such things as: posters and/or oral presentations at national meetings, seminars, research projects executed, manuscripts submitted or published, presentation skills, communication skills, professionalism, ability to evaluate scientific literature, research skills and time management.
-Provision of clinical services is evaluated by patient and colleague satisfaction and reported outcomes.
-The Fellow has the opportunity to openly evaluate the Fellowship Director and other program mentors every 3 months to assure that the program is meeting the Fellow’s needs for successful skill development.
+Evaluation of the Fellow’s performance is based on competency related to: posters and/or oral presentations at national meetings, seminars, research projects executed, manuscripts submitted or published, presentation skills, communication skills, professionalism, ability to evaluate scientific literature, research skills, and time management.
+Provision of services (i.e., clinical, advocacy) is evaluated by patient and colleague satisfaction and reported outcomes.
+The Fellow has the opportunity to provide feedback to the Fellowship Program and Co-Directors every 6 months to assure that the program is meeting the Fellow’s needs for successful skill development.

 The Peter Lamy Center on Drug Therapy and Aging of the University of Maryland, School of Pharmacy, is dedicated to improving medication therapy for aging adults through innovative research, education and clinical initiatives.
 The Lamy Center has a legacy of training pharmacy and other health profession’s students to meet the needs of an aging population.
-The Lamy Center promotes safe medication use through education (e.g., outreach programs, caregiver and patient educational materials), continuing education and clinical programs (e.g., high risk medication assessments and monitoring).
-Research initiatives aim to produce new scientific knowledge using state-of-the-art data and methods that have practical applications in improving access to and outcomes of pharmaceutical care for older adults.
+The Lamy Center promotes safe medication use through education (e.g., outreach programs, caregiver and patient educational materials, continuing education and clinical programs (e.g., high risk medication assessments and monitoring)).
+Research initiatives aim to produce new scientific knowledge using state-of-the-art data and methods that have practical applications in improving access to and achieving optimal medication outcomes older adults.
 Educational programs prepare trainees to function as part of an interprofessional geriatrics care team and be adept at managing a broad range of health and medication issues that impact older adults at home and in a variety of care settings.
 Clinical initiatives advance the role of pharmacists as part of the interprofessional geriatrics care team through the provision of sustainable clinical services that improve the lives of older adults.

 A clinical scientist with an established and on-going record of independent research accomplishments and geriatric pharmacotherapy expertise is the principal preceptor and Fellowship Director.
 Other Fellowship Preceptors include established clinical scientists and preceptors with advanced clinical research and practice skills and a focus in geriatric practice.

-Linda Simoni-Wastila, BSPharm, MSPH, PHD is Professor and Parke-Davis Chair of geriatric Pharmacotherapy in the Pharmaceutical Health Services Research Department (PHSR), University of Maryland School of Pharmacy (SOP).
+Linda Wastila, BSPharm, MSPH, PhD is Professor and Parke-Davis Chair of geriatric Pharmacotherapy in the Department of Practice, Sciences, and Health Outcomes Research, University of Maryland School of Pharmacy (SOP).
 She also serves as Director of Policy and Research in the Peter Lamy Center on Drug Therapy and Aging.
-Dr. Simoni-Wastila earned her BS (Pharmacy) and Master of Science in Public Health (Health Policy) at the University of North Carolina at Chapel Hill.
+Dr. Wastila earned her BS (Pharmacy) and Master of Science in Public Health (Health Policy) at the University of North Carolina at Chapel Hill.
 She received her PhD in Health Policy from the Heller Graduate School at Brandeis University in Waltham, Massachusetts, where she was also a Pew Health Policy Fellow.
 Her current research focuses on the quality and outcomes associated with prescription medications utilized by vulnerable populations: older adults, the disabled, and those with mental and/or substance use disorders.
 In particular, she focuses on clinical, policy, and health services aspects of prescription drug use, misuse, and abuse, as well as psychopharmacological medication use.
-For over twenty years, Dr. Simoni-Wastila has conducted health services research with a focus on pharmaceutical health policy.
+For over twenty years, Dr. Wastila has conducted health services research with a focus on pharmaceutical health policy.

 - development of at least one scientific hypothesis;